zhangnianlin/zhangnianlin.github.io/_posts/2020-09-01-reading-introduction-to-computing-systems.md

 ---
-title: "Reading Introduction to Computing Systems: From Bits and Gates to C and Beyond"
+title: "[Reading] Introduction to Computing Systems: From Bits and Gates to C and Beyond"
 subtitle: "「笔记」"
 layout: post
 author: "NagleZh"